MarvelmindRobotics/marvelmind.py/README.md

 ## Attributes: ##

+**adr** - address of mobile beacon (from Dashboard) for data filtering.
+If it is None, every read data will be appended to buffer.

+*Default value: None*

 **tty** - serial port device name (physical or USB/virtual).
 It should be provided as an argument:

   * /dev/ttyACM0 - typical for Linux